skyvers/Aged-care/tutorial/chapter4.md

 Because this code is called in the newInstance() method, the ResidentID number will be assigned as soon as a new record is created.

+To test, redeploy the application and click on a new record in the Resident document.
+We will see the `ResidentID` is already generated.

 #### preSave() method of the Bizlet

 In next few steps, we will see how we can use the `preSave()` Bizlet method.